 Aluminum Aside from pop and beer cans, aluminum pie plates and foil can be put in the blue box with your other plastic and metal containers provided they are clean from all food waste.
 Aluminum can be put in your plastic and metal containers blue box.

 Old Cookware Baking sheets, frying pans, etc are popular gifts.
 But what to do with the old ones?
 You can place old cookie sheets, pots and pans on top of your blue box with your other plastic and metal containers.
 Make sure they are clean from all food.

 For a complete list of what is accepted in the blue box program, click here.

 What isn’t recyclable in the blue box?

-Christmas tree lights – Take the hazardous waste depot or recycling plant.
+- Christmas tree lights – Take to the hazardous waste depot or recycling plant.
 Remove glass bulbs.

 - Used paper plates

 Electronics – Electronics are a big holiday item.
 New cellphones, power tools, computers, cameras, and more make the top of many holiday gift lists.
 If you’re replacing an older model of the aforementioned, be sure to dispose of these items properly.
 Take these outdated items to the hazardous and electronic waste depot at 75 Wallbridge Crescent in Belleville.
 The depot is open every Thursday, and the first Saturday of every month from 10 am-2 pm.